talal/ilm/template/main.typ

   author: "Max Mustermann",
   date: datetime(year: 2024, month: 03, day: 19),
   abstract: [
-    'Ilm (Urdu: #text(lang: "ur", font: "Noto Naskh Arabic")[عِلْم]) is the Urdu term for knowledge.
+    'Ilm (Urdu: #text(lang: "ur", font: ("Noto Nastaliq Urdu", "Noto Naskh Arabic"), size: 0.8em)[عِلم]) is the Urdu term for knowledge.
 In its general usage, 'ilm may refer to knowledge of any specific thing or proposition or any form of "learning".
 Subsequently, the term came to be used to refer to various categories of "sciences", especially when used in its plural form ('ulum).
   ],
   preface: [
     #align(center + horizon)[